-His academic interest include public policies, democracy and development, state-society relations, labour and migration, disasters, gender and social inclusion (GESI) etc.
+His academic interests include public policy, democracy and development, state-society relations, labour and migration, disaster, and gender and social inclusion (GESI), among others.

 Selected Research Papers

-Children in Emergencies: Situation Analysis and Policy Review (Co-Author, Research Paper).
-Social Science Baha and Save the Children, Kathmandu.
-2020.
+Children in Emergencies: Situation Analysis and Policy Review (co-author), Social Science Baha and Save the Children, Kathmandu, 2020.

-Reconstructing Nepal: Bhaktapur – Heritage and Urban Reconstruction (Co-author, Working Paper).
-Social Science Baha.
-Kathmandu.
-2020.
+Reconstructing Nepal: Bhaktapur – Heritage and Urban Reconstruction (co-author), Social Science Baha, Kathmandu.,2020.

-Nepal Labour Migration Report 2020 (Contributing Member).
-Government of Nepal, Ministry of Labour, Employment and Social Security.
+Nepal Labour Migration Report 2020 (contributing member), Ministry of Labour, Employment and Social Security, Government of Nepal, 2020.

-Reconstructing Nepal: Post Earthquake Experiences from Bhaktapur, Dhading and Sindhupalchowk (Co-author, Working Paper).
-Social Science Baha.
-Kathmandu.
-ISBN: 9789937891592.
+Reconstructing Nepal: Post Earthquake Experiences from Bhaktapur, Dhading and Sindhupalchowk (co-author), Social Science Baha, Kathmandu, 2019.

-Returning Home: Challenges and Opportunities for Women Migrant Workers in the Nepali Labour Market (co-author, 2018).
-UN Women.
+Returning Home: Challenges and Opportunities for Women Migrant Workers in the Nepali Labour Market (co-author), UN Women, 2018.

-Labour Migration and Remittance Economy: The Socio-Political Impact.
-Socio-Political Impact (co-author).
-CESLAM/The Asia Foundation, 2017.
+Labour Migration and Remittance Economy: The Socio-Political Impact (co-author), Centre for the Study of Labour and Mobility, Social Science Baha, and The Asia Foundation, Kathmandu, 2017.

-Migration and Resilience: Experiences from Nepal’s Earthquake (co-author).
-CESLAM, 2015.
+Migration and Resilience: Experiences from Nepal’s Earthquake (co-author), Centre for the Study of Labour and Mobility, Social Science Baha, Kathmandu, 2015.